samsuh/2026-journal/README.md

 I need to not forget to switch over all the auto-pay stuff to the new card.

+### DJing
+Watched a bit more of the dj course. lots of it makes sense, but I'm not internalizing the content.
+It's good to watch in realtime to understand whats happening.
+Im curious how it works if i have a 4 channel mixer. do i just use the sampler on deck3 anyway without a track playing on 3?

 ### Music Theory
 So i feel a little betrayed by that tutorial that made things simple by showing the patterns of the sharps side of the circle of fifths.
 It all breaks down into garbage when you get to the flats side.
 The order and clarity he started with breaks down into chaos on the flats with no sense of pattern anymore, with a weak "well they add up to 7 if you think about it" in the place of structure and predictability.
 I've lost trust in this teacher.
 Might be good to try to memorize the rest of this and then fuck off.
 Putting these cards in some order introduces a lot of chaos back into the mix, tainting the clarity.
 I've put them in circle of fifths order for now, with the random overlapping 'same pitch' cards adjacent (like Cb is B; Gb is F#; Db is C#).